There’s money to be made selling other people’s unwanted stuff. Today, I’m going to show you exactly how to do it.

 If anyone objects to your rate, explain to them the effort you need to put in to make the sale: You may have to clean the item; take great photographs; list it on the appropriate platform; communicate with potential buyers; and when the time comes, process the transaction.

 These are all headaches you are removing from the owner of the item.
-All they have to do is point, and a week or two later, the clutter turns into cash.
+All they have to do is point at items, and a week or two later, the clutter turns into cash.

 The beauty of this arrangement is that everybody wins – you make money with an investment of only your time; the former owner makes some cash and declutters with almost no effort.